Intensive Japanese Language Study

 - Students make trips to the local post office, train station, restaurants, and shops in order to practice their new language skills in real-life situations.

 - All students live with Labo families in the Tokyo area.
 Host families are given a copy of the text and class schedule, so in the evening they can help students practice what they learned in class that day.
 This ’round the clock’ learning is especially effective in helping students master new vocabulary and grammatical structures.

-The first few days the host family will accompany students to class, but after that they are expected to commute to class on their own.
+The first day the host family will accompany students to class, but after that they are expected to commute to class on their own.

 - Academic Credit